 Stripper: I’d rather not say.
 But it doesn’t matter what it was.
 Because it’s all behind me now.

 Interviewer: When you go back to school, what do you think you’ll major in?

 Stripper: Maybe Education.
-Really anything to do with children.
+Really anything to do with helping our youth.